aheadlead/libcjstat/README.md

 The _jstat_ tool displays performance statistics for an instrumented HotSpot Java virtual machine (JVM).
 Java developers concern performance statistics when performance tuning or tracking memory leak problem.
-Tool _jstat_ from JDK is easy-to-use and useful when coping with single JVM.
-But _jstat_ is a java program itself, cost highly when raise a _jstat_, it is hard to track trousands of JVMs in the cluster.
+Tool _jstat_ from JDK is easy-to-use and useful when coping with a single JVM.
+But _jstat_ is a java program itself, cost highly when raising a _jstat_, it is hard to track trousands of JVMs in the cluster.

 With _libcjstat_, you can build a JVM cluster monitor easily, collecting the